The Pursuit of Glory

 The Pursuit of Glory: Europe 1648–1815, written by the British historian Timothy Blanning, was first published by Allen Lane in 2007.
 It met with very favourable reviews, was The Sunday Times history book of the year, and was reprinted in paperback by Penguin Books in 2008.

-Other editions
+Editions and series

 In the United States, a Kindle Books edition, The Pursuit of Glory: The Five Revolutions That Made Modern Europe, was released in 2007.
 This title was also chosen for the American Penguin Books paperback edition of 2008.

-It is part of "The Penguin History of Europe" series, which is edited by David Cannadine.
+It is part of The Penguin History of Europe series.
+It was followed in 2016 by The Pursuit of Power: Europe, 1815–1914 by Richard J. Evans.

 Style and content

 The book presents a many-faceted history of Europe in the years 1648–1815.
 The contents, which give an indication of the wide range of subjects covered, read: